tldr-pages/tldr/pages/common/hledger-balancesheet.md

 # hledger balancesheet

 > Show the end balances in asset and liability accounts.
+> Amounts are shown with normal positive sign, as in conventional financial statements.
 > More information: <https://hledger.org/hledger.html#balancesheet>.

-- Show the current balances in Asset and Liability accounts, excluding zeros:
+- Show the current balances in `Asset` and `Liability` accounts, excluding zeros:

 `hledger balancesheet`

-- Show just the liquid assets (Cash account type):
+- Show just the liquid assets (`Cash` account type):

-`hledger balancesheet type:c`
+`hledger balancesheet type:C`

 - Include accounts with zero balances, and show the account hierarchy: